voteagora/optimism-governor/README.md

 Specifically with respect to partial delegations, `rules` contain `allowances`, which represent the maximum amount of voting power a `delegate` can use over the `delegator`'s proxy.
 They can be defined either in absolute or relative amounts (when relative, a value of 1e5 or higher represents 100%).

 > Caveat: A delegator can subdelegate more than 100% of their voting power.
 Due to how alligator works, **deriving partially delegated voting power is non-trivial** so we suggest waiting for the Agora API, or ask clarification to Agora.

+### Votes (partial)

+Each vote cast emits a `VoteCast` or `VoteCastWithParams` event, same as with previous implementations.

+Since `GovernorV6` voters can cast votes not just with their normal delegations, but also via `Alligator` contract using partial delegations.
+As a result clients should be aware that **multiple `VoteCast` events can be emitted for the same voter and proposal**.

+### Proposal types and approval thresholds

+`GovernorV6` introduced proposal types, which define quorum and approval threshold based on the type of the proposal.

+Proposal types are stored in the [`ProposalTypesConfigurator`](./src/ProposalTypesConfigurator.sol) contract.

+Proposal types can be tracked from `ProposalTypeSet` events or directly from the `proposalTypes(uint256 proposalTypeId)` function.

+Values are scaled by 1e4, so that

+- a quorum of 5100 means 51% of votable supply at the snapshot block
+- an approval threshold of 7600 means at least 76% of FOR votes are required for a proposal to pass.

+> Proposals by default use proposal type with id 0, currently with quorum and approval threshold at 50%.

 ### Quorum, onchain read function